 - Purely Aesthetic Glasses: The Spider only has glasses in one picture.
 They're either reading glasses given the scene, lounging around in his pajamas in front of the Fly, or they're just to make him look smart.

-- The Ditz/Too Dumb to Live: There is an actual scene where the Fly SEES a floating book with the title The Joy of Cooking Bugs in the Spider's house.
+- Too Dumb to Live: There is an actual scene where the ghosts show the Fly a cookbook titled The Joy of Cooking Bugs in the Spider's house.
 Either she really wants to stay with the spider, or she personifies this trope.

 - Villainous Fashion Sense: The Spider, even outside of clothing fashion.
 Word of God says this, in fact, "Sometimes, like Mr. Spider in The Spider & The Fly, it’s all about the costume they wear…or the house they live in".

 - Villainy Discretion Shot: While it's abundantly clear that the Spider has murdered (and eaten) dozens of bugs, the illustrations don't show any actual violence.

 - Visual Pun: The Fly at the center of this story is a damselfly.